|

 Rosewood, walnut; marble, gilding, ebonizing, gilded bronze

-Collection of The Metropolitan Museum of Art, New York, NY
+The Metropolitan Museum of Art, New York, NY

 |

 Inspired by archeological excavations conducted in Egypt during the 1850s and by an exhibition in New York City of the first major collection of Egyptian artifacts to come to the United States.
 The style is characterized by the use of ancient Egyptian decorative motifs such as sphinxes, lotus flowers, papyrus flowers, Egyptian heads, winged orbs, chevron patterns, and tablet-shaped cartouches as well as forms derived from Egyptian architecture, including pylons, coved cornices, and heavy torus moldings.
 These motifs are grafted onto furniture that is Renaissance Revival in form.
 Rosewood occurs frequently in furniture in this style.
-Incised and gilded or painted decoration is common.
+Incised and gilded decoration is common.

 |